Scoring Your Opportunities

 High FFCC + High Business Value = Best starting point.
 The scorecard tells you what’s likely to succeed.
 Business judgment tells you what success is worth.

 A task that scores 625 but has zero business impact is a waste of time.
 A task that has massive business impact but scores 16 is setting yourself up for failure.
 You need both: high suitability AND meaningful value.
-The best starting points satisfy both criteria.
+My triage queue scored high on both—highly suitable, and sitting directly on top of revenue.
+That combination is what you’re hunting for.

 What if your highest-scoring task has low business value?
 Either reconsider whether you’re undervaluing routine efficiency gains (often people do), or look for a task that scores in the 200-400 range with higher impact.
 The goal is the best combination, not the highest score alone.